chetnashah/webconcepts/UnixTools/ShellScripting.md

 ### check if shell is interactive

 This is useful because aliases are disabled in shellscripts (non interactive).
+In nodejs and other languages, you can check if stdin is interactive via `process.stdin.isTTY`.

 Use `$-` should contain `i` for interactive.
 ```bash